-The rule applies also to a debtor exercising a right of redemption pursuant to §722.
-A proceeding under that section is governed by Rule 9014.
+The rule applies also to a debtor exercising a right of

 Rule 6009.
 Prosecution and Defense of Proceedings by Trustee or Debtor in Possession

 With or without court approval, the trustee or debtor in possession may prosecute or may enter an appearance and defend any pending action or proceeding by or against the debtor, or commence and prosecute any action or proceeding in behalf of the estate before any tribunal.